-- 1 nametag for you to wear daily-you will be issued on Day 1 and will be responsible for using for the remainder of the training.
+- 1 nametag for you to wear daily – you will be issued on Day 1 and will be responsible for using it for the remainder of the training.
 Wear this daily on your mat so that all teachers may see your name.

 - Any daily homework assignments.

 You do NOT need to bring your other required texts every day, only your YLTT manual and notebook/journal.
 However, it is helpful to have your Key Muscles of Yoga to follow along with during the afternoon Anatomy Posture Clinics if you wish.

-There will be specific prop and book needs on days throughout the training.
+There will be a specific prop and book needs on days throughout the training.
 Additional details on these needs will be announced at the end of each day.

 WHAT CAN I DO DURING TRAINING?

 Two of your homework assignments include observing or taking classes with any Yoga Alliance RYT (Registered Yoga Teacher) to fulfill the remaining contact hours needed to complete your training.
 You may take or observe these classes either before or after your training day so that you complete this project over the course of your training.
 You can choose to take or observe classes here with our teachers or elsewhere with an RYT outside the days of your training.

 All teacher trainees taking trainings at Village Yoga will receive a free 10-class pass (a $130 value) beginning on the start date of their training.
 This pass will be available for your use up to 1 month after the end date of your training.
 If you are paying for a membership with Village Yoga, that membership fee will be put on hold until you have used your 10-class pass.